 Step 4.
 Veggie mix, roux & seasoning.
 Now add your veggies, seasonings (reserving the file’ and bay leaves) and coat them with the roux.
-Really make sure to keep stirring until the veggies are soft because if you stop the roux will burn on the veggies.
+Make sure to keep stirring until the veggies are soft because if you stop the roux will burn on the veggies.

 Step 5.
-Add the 2 cartons of broth and file’, reserving the 3rd just in case the broth gets to thick.
+Add 2 cartons of broth and file’, reserving the 3rd just in case the broth gets too thick.

 Step 6.
 Bring everything to a boil then reduce the heat; simmer for at least an hour.